thnikk/pyget-web/readme.md

 # Pyget Web

-A web interface for managing nyaa rss feeds.
+A web interface for managing anime RSS feeds and automatically downloading new episodes via Transmission.

+## Features

+- Adds shows from RSS feeds
+- Drag-and-drop artwork into show cards to set artwork
+- Release calendar to show when episodes air (based on previous downloads)

+## Prerequisites

+- Python 3.8+
+- Transmission daemon running with RPC enabled.

 ## Usage